FranciscoMendes10866/vite-tiptop-sri/README.md

 And finally check the `index.html` file inside the `dist/` folder.

-You also have the possibility of Subresource integrity in manifest assets.
+You also have the possibility of subresource integrity in manifest assets.

 ```js
 import { defineConfig } from "vite";